isc-projects/bind9/doc/arm/reference.rst

    is a CNAME, then the subsequent lookup for the target of the CNAME is counted separately.)
 The default is 32.

+``max-query-restarts``
+   This sets the maximum number of successive CNAME targets to follow when resolving a client query, before terminating the query to avoid a CNAME loop.
+Valid values are 1 to 255.
+The default is 11.

 ``notify-delay``
    This sets the delay, in seconds, between sending sets of NOTIFY messages for a zone.
 Whenever a NOTIFY message is sent for a zone, a timer will